WarrenOliver/gho/README.md

 - Copy the application to your local machine.
 - Make your script executable by adding the execute permission:  `chmod +X install_gho.sh`
 - Execute the "install_gho.sh" script to ensure that the application is added to your system's PATH.
+- Lastly, restart your terminal or run 'source ~/.bashrc' to apply the changes.

 ### Usage